rayalli/Challenge-Module-1/README.md

 - What are some limitations of this dataset?

+As with any dataset, some data points are not part of the original data.
+Thus, we need to build the data points required to respond the questions.

 - What are some other possible tables and/or graphs that we could create?

+	-Table: Subcategories and Goals
+	-Table: Years and Outcome.